NCSU GIS/MEA582:

 Compute areas for each category at two different resolutions.

-Are results equal?
-Explain in detail why (see also Lecture 1).
+Are the area results computed at different resolutions equal?
 Copy and paste the report from the output window or save the report in a text file: Output window > Save.
 Use fixed width font (e.g., Courier, Andale Mono in your report to preserve formatting).

 g.region raster=landuse96_28m res=12 -ap